AaronAPerez/AMP-Vending_Website/README.md

-*Built with ❤️ using Next.js, TypeScript, and Tailwind CSS*
+*Built using Next.js, TypeScript, and Tailwind CSS*